ShaderXD/dhgs-tool-rust-/.github/CONTRIBUTING.md

   <h1>Contribution Guidelines<h1>
 </div>

-Hello I'm **Nora** (@transcrime), the main maintainer of **LiveChatPython**.
+Hello I'm **Nora** (@transcrime), the main maintainer of **dhgs-tool-rust-**.
 Thank you for taking the time to contribute!
 To keep the project maintainable and easy for everyone to understand, please follow these guidelines:

 ### 🏗️ Code Quality & Style
 - **Readability:** Do not have a complete unreadable code Beyond.